 Make the Frosting

-- Add the pudding, a spoonful at a time, stirring at medium speed each until it is fully incorporated.
-Keep stirring for 5 - 10 minutes total, until the buttercream is completely smooth.
+- Add the pudding, a spoonful at a time, stirring at medium speed after each addition until it is fully incorporated.
+Keep stirring for 5 to 10 minutes total, until the buttercream is completely smooth.

 Frost and Decorate the Frankfurter Kranz